MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/client-peer-cache.md

 > [!NOTE]
 > If fallback to a neighbor boundary group for content occurs, the Peer Cache content source locations from the neighbor boundary group are not added to the client's pool of potential content source locations.

-Though you can make all clients participate in Peer Cache, it's a best practice to choose only clients that are best suited for being peer cache sources.
+Though you can make all clients participate as a peer cache source, it's a best practice to choose only clients that are best suited for being peer cache sources.
 The suitability of clients can be evaluated based on a client’s chassis type, disk space, network connectivity, and more.
 For more information that can help you select the best clients to use for Peer Cache, see [this blog by a Microsoft consultant](https://blogs.technet.microsoft.com/setprice/2016/06/29/pe-peer-cache-custom-reporting-examples/).

+**Limited access to a peer cache source**
+Beginning with version 1702, a peer cache source computer will reject a request for content when the peer cache source computer meets any of the following conditions:
+  -  Is in low battery mode.
+  -  CPU load exceeds 80% at the time the content is requested.
+  -  Disk I/O has an *AvgDiskQueueLength* that exceeds 10.
+  -  There are no more available connections to the computer.

+You can configure these settings using the client agent config class for the peer source feature (*SMS_WinPEPeerCacheConfig*) when you use the System Center Configuration Manager SDK.

+When the computer rejects a request for the content, the requesting computer will continue to seek content from alternate sources in its pool of available content source locations.

+### Monitoring
 To help you understand the use of Peer Cache, you can view the Client Data Sources dashboard.
 See [Client Data Sources dashboard](/sccm/core/servers/deploy/configure/monitor-content-you-have-distributed#client-data-sources-dashboard).